Monitor Azure SignalR Service

 Note

 The limit of the diagnostic clients' number is 100.
-If the number of diagnostic clients exceeds 100, the outnumbered diagnostic clients will get throttled by SignalR service.
-The new but outnumbered clients will be failed to connect to SignalR service, and throw System.Net.Http.HttpRequestException which has message Response status code does not indicate success: 429 (Too Many Requests), while the already connected ones work without getting impacted by the throttling policy.
+If the number of diagnostic clients exceeds 100, the outnumbered diagnostic clients get throttled by SignalR service.
+The new but outnumbered clients fail to connect to SignalR service, and throw System.Net.Http.HttpRequestException, which has the message Response status code does not indicate success: 429 (Too Many Requests).
+The already connected clients work without getting impacted by the throttling policy.

 Diagnostic client

-Diagnostic client is a logical concept, any client can be a diagnostic client.
+Diagnostic client is a logical concept.
+Any client can be a diagnostic client.
 The server controls which client can be a diagnostic client.
-Once a client is marked as a diagnostic client, all resource logs will be enabled in this client.
-To set a client be a diagnostic client, see the configuration guide below.
+Once a client is marked as a diagnostic client, all resource logs are enabled in this client.
+To set a client be a diagnostic client, see the configuration guide.

 Configuration guide

-To enable this behavior, you need to configure service, server, client side.
+To enable this behavior, you need to configure service, server, and client side.

 Service side